How to Pick a Massage Therapist Program near Williamstown VT

-If you live in the West Townshend Vermont or are considering enrolling in a massage therapy program in that area, following is some interesting and useful information regarding the location of your future school campus.
+If you live in the Williamstown Vermont or are considering enrolling in a massage therapy program in that area, following is some interesting and useful information regarding the location of your future school campus.

 - Is the School Accredited?
 Accreditation may be required for licensing as well as student loans or financial aid.
 It also helps to ensure that the program meets acceptable levels of quality.
 Some employers also prefer job candidates from accredited schools.

 - Does their Curriculum Comply with EALP Standards?
 Entry-Level Analysis Project (EALP) standards were created by an association of massage organizations to define minimum standards for preparing massage school graduates for entry-level professional work.